 The Color of Emerald

 Similarly, the color of emerald is due to the chromium ion replacing aluminum in certain locations of the structure.
 Chromium ion gives emerald crystals their beautiful dark-green glow in the light.

 Sapphire’s sky blue hue can be attributed to titanium and iron ions replacing aluminum ions in some locations.

 Garnet’s Deep Red

-In similar ways, colors of other crystals are either due to impurities or diffraction of light passing through the crystal structure.
+In similar ways, the colors of other crystals are either due to impurities or the diffraction of light passing through the crystal structure.
 Want to know more about these wonderful creations of Mother Nature?
 Then, I invite you to look below for other fascinating articles in this series.

 Other Posts in the Crystal Healing Series:

 - The Amazing Healing World of Crystals • Introduction

 - The World of Crystals Through the Ages